HussainAther/philosophy/causality/contextualemergence.md

 We can look at phenomenal families, sets of mutually exclusive phenomenal mental states that jointly partition a space of mental states.
-Creature consciousness can give us refined levels of phenomenal states of background consciousness (awake, dreaming, etc.), wake consciousness (perceptual, cognitive, affective, etc.), perceptual consciousness (visual, audotiry, tactile, etc.), and visual consciousness (color, form, location, etc.).
+Creature consciousness can give us refined levels of phenomenal states of background consciousness (awake, dreaming, etc.), wake consciousness (perceptual, cognitive, affective, etc.), perceptual consciousness (visual, auditory, tactile, etc.), and visual consciousness (color, form, location, etc.).
 With one of these contexts, we choose stability criterion at Ls that has complicated neurodynamics to find robust, proper statistical states.